-Between 1991 and 2006, I was an Arts Producer on 50,000-Watt WBAI-FM 99.5 NYC (Pacifica Radio) where on the late Fred Geobold’s Light Show, along with fellow Producer, Eddie Goldman, we interviewed some of the greatest names in not only the entertainment world but pro wrestling, as well.
-Many have passed on, and a 4 AM interview we did in 1995 via phone with a sleepy Sherri Martell where she poured her guts out about not only her wrestling career but the tough life she led on the road was one of my most memorable and poignant interviews to date.
-The interview was later published in my early newsletter, Wrestling- Then & Now.
+Between 1991 and 2006, I was an Arts Producer on 50,000-Watt WBAI-FM 99.5 NYC (Pacifica Radio) where on the late Fred Geobold’s Light Show, along with fellow producer, Eddie Goldman, we interviewed some of the greatest names in not only the entertainment world but pro wrestling, as well.
+Many have passed on, and a 4 AM interview we did in 1995 via phone with a sleepy Sherri Martel, where she poured her guts out about not only her wrestling career but the harsh life she led on the road, was one of my most memorable and poignant interviews to date.
+The interview was later published in my newsletter, Wrestling- Then & Now.

-Sherri Martel was particularly open about the exhausting nature of the business and how being on the road kept her from a normal family life.
+Sherri Martel was unusually open about the business’s exhausting nature and how being on the road kept her from normal family life.

 On Life on the Road:

-“It kind of starts out with you getting up, usually around 5:00.
+"It kind of starts out with you getting up, usually around 5:00.
 You catch the 6:30 flight.
 You always stay in the hotel close to the airport.
-That way you can sleep later.
-But anyway, you check out of the hotel, you go to the airport, check your bags and hope they don’t lose your baggage, you go down to the gate, get your seat you get on the plane and go to sleep.
+That way, you can sleep later.
+But anyway, you check out of the hotel, go to the airport, check your bags, and hope they don’t lose your baggage.
+You go down to the gate, get your seat, get on the plane, and go to sleep.
 You land, get your bags, take them to the hotel and go to sleep a little while longer.
 Some of the guys go to the gym to work out.
-It’s just a crazy life and most of the time you don’t have time to eat, or whatever.
-You come back to the hotel and take it easy for a couple of hours and then go to work and come back and go to bed and then it starts over again the next day for like 12, 13 days.
+It’s just a crazy life, and most of the time, you don’t have time to eat or whatever.
+You come back to the hotel and take it easy for a couple of hours and then go to work and come back and go to bed, and then it starts over again the next day for like 12, 13 days.
 It pretty much takes a toll on everything.